SiberianComrade2022/terraform-selectel-demo/README.md

 ### Prometheus
 Open a web browser.
 Enter address `https://`<prometheus_public_ip>:`9090`.
 For your convenience copy pre-generated URL from `terraform output` `https_to_prometheus`.

+:information_source: Access to Prometheus Web inferface is limited to IP addresses defined as `proctor_ip` and to public IP address of the host from which you ran Terraform (check `curl ifconfig.ru`).

+:no_entry: Access to Prometheus Web inferface from other hosts won't be possible by design.

 Watch the "Warning: Potential Security Risk" notice and click "Advanced..." to "Accept the Risk".